ably/ably-asset-tracking-js/examples/subscribing-example-app/README.md

  - the `createMapSpecificZoomListener` function - which is defined as `createZoomListener` in the `script.js` file.
  - the initial zoom level of the map.

-Callbacks are provided to the Ably AssetSubscriber constructor to define behaviour for when the drivers status and location are updated.
+Callbacks are provided to the Ably Subscriber constructor to define behaviour for when the drivers status and location are updated.

 In order to connect to Ably, a `connect` function is defined inside the `script.js` file: